What is a business plan?

 - financial aspects; and

 The idea you have could be to sell something concrete and observable to the masses, or to sell well-thought out concepts for others to apply and make money in their lives.

 Do I need a business plan?

-Perhaps 50 years ago it was relatively easy for anyone to set up a small business without a business plan using a small capital outlay, little or no licenses, and lots of cheap labour.
-However today, taxation requirements for small business has increased dramatically; new technologies are changing the way business and work practices are being conducted on a daily basis; banks are more stringent at who they give loans to especially for first-time business owners; and there are greater environmental and social laws in place to ensure business operators conduct their activities in an ethical and appropriate way.
-Since there are so many factors to consider now than there were nearly 50 years ago, the need to develop a business plan has become more important than ever.
+Perhaps 70 years ago it was relatively easy for anyone to set up a small business without a business plan.
+All you needed was a small capital outlay, little or no licenses, and lots of cheap labour.
+Today, taxation requirements for small business has increased dramatically; new technologies are changing the way business and work practices are being conducted on a daily basis; banks are more stringent at who they give loans to especially for first-time business owners; and there are greater environmental and social laws in place to ensure business operators conduct their activities in an ethical and appropriate way.
+With so many factors to consider now, the need to write a business plan has become more important than ever.